The Brocklesby Contracting Team with Those Eagle Eyes

 OTTWA Retraining Program

-The OTTWA Retraining Program encompasses the OTTWA Estate and a network of retrainers with the skills and experience to help racehorses transition to new careers as pleasure or performance horses.
+The OTTWA Retraining Program encompasses the OTTWA Estate and OTTWA Retrainers with the skills and experience to help racehorses transition to new careers as pleasure or performance horses.

 Up to 12 horses can be in training at a time, with others cared for at the estate until a place is available.

-The OTTWA Retraining and Rehoming Coordinator and the Official Retrainers match horses and riders based on the information supplied by potential buyers in their expression of interest.
+The OTTWA Retraining and Rehoming Manager and OTTWA Retrainers match horses and riders based on the information supplied by potential buyers in their expression of interest.

-The program complements established pathways for rehoming racehorses when they retire from the track.
-The OTTWA Retraining Program give priority to horses which may be more challenging to rehome, such as those in remote areas.
+The program complements established pathways for rehoming racehorses when they retire from the track and gives priority to horses which may be more challenging to rehome, such as those in remote areas.

 HOW TO GET A HORSE INTO THE OTTWA RETRAINING PROGRAM